wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/validate-data-in-r.md

 check_query(sq_data)
 ```

 The `hrvar_count()` function counts the distinct people by the specified HR attribute, and returns a bar chart.
-The following example shows a bar chart for “LevelDesignation”.
+The following example shows a bar chart for "LevelDesignation".

 ```R
 hrvar_count(sq_data, hrvar = "LevelDesignation")